How to Conduct an HR Investigation in 8 Steps: Everything You Need to Know

 Your HR investigation timeline will vary based on the complaint, but addressing policy violations should be a top priority so you can protect your company and employees and keep your business running smoothly.

-How to Conduct an HR Investigation: 8 Best Practices
+How to conduct an HR investigation: 8 best practices

-1. Develop and Communicate Workplace Policies
+1. Develop and communicate workplace policies

 Start by having a set of ground rules to follow in your workplace, including anti-discrimination, anti-harassment, and company policies.
 These rules help you establish your basis for any employment action.

+But just having policies isn’t enough.
 You need to establish the consequences of breaking those policies and how you will conduct an HR investigation to determine whether a policy was broken or not.

 Your protocol should include: